common law severance ontario

 What to do before accepting a severance offer

-Practical checklist for employees reviewing a severance offer
+Checklist for employees reviewing a severance offer

-• Do not sign immediately — you generally have more time than your employer suggests
+• Do not sign immediately.
+You generally have more time than your employer suggests.

-• Request time to review — pressure to sign quickly is a common tactic and is not legally required
+• Request time to review.
+Pressure to sign quickly is a common tactic and is not legally required.

-• Gather your employment contract, termination letter, and recent pay stubs
+• Gather your employment contract, termination letter, and recent pay stubs.

-• Have a lawyer assess whether the offer reflects your full common law entitlement, not just the ESA minimum
+• Have a lawyer assess whether the offer reflects your full common law entitlement, not just the ESA minimum.

-• Do not sign a full and final release until you know what rights you are giving up
+• Do not sign a full and final release until you know what rights you are giving up.

 Frequently asked questions about common law severance in Ontario